MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 >[!NOTE]
 >If you have Microsoft 365 Multi-Geo, you must run this command for each of your geo-locations.

-## Allow sharing of Open mode sites with mail-enabled security groups (preview)
+## Allow sharing of Open mode sites with mail-enabled security groups

 IB supports an opt-in capability available in the [SharePoint PowerShell module](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online) for sites in *Open* mode to be shared with [mail-enabled security groups](/microsoft-365/admin/email/create-edit-or-delete-a-security-group) for site permissions, sharing, and audience targeting.
 This is only supported in *Open* mode sites.
 SharePoint admins can enable this support in your organization and we recommend you ensure the security group membership is IB compliant.